UnofficialSamHub/MeadowLand/README.md

 # Meadow Land is currently unavailable

 Meadow Land will return when some sort of mod/pack support is made.

 ## UPDATE

-Sam said he HOPES to do pack support (no promises)
+Sam said he HOPES to do pack support (no promises, fingers crossed!)

 <!--
 # Meadow Land
 Modding hub for the Desktop Meadow, delivered to you by the ResourceHub project